Galooshi/import-js/README.md

 ### `destructures`

-If you have a module that expose a single object that has a bunch of objects on it that you want to use, you can add those to a `destructures` configuration option.
+If you have a ES2015 module that exports multiple things (named exports), or a CommonJS module that exports an object with properties on it that you want to destructure when importing, you can add those to a `destructures` configuration option.

 ```json